kohjx/ctf101-web/lessonplan.md

 echo "Sensitive Information";
 ```

-In this example, this simple web application simply check if the user is admin or not.
+In this example, this simple web application simply checks if the user is an admin or not.
 If it is not, the user will get redirected away via "Location".
 Else, the page will just continue loading on the web browser.

-So when the browser query the page, the following http header will be received by the browser. when the browser saw Location: new-old.php, it will immediately redirect itself to some-page.php
+So when the browser query the page, the following http header will be received by the browser.
+The browser receivied "Location: new-old.php" in the web header.
+This caused the browser to redirect itself imedately to some-page.php

 ```
 HTTP/1.1 302 Found